KEPLER

 Collaborators: Alina Zhang, Lingjiu Tong, Pan Zhang, Winter Sun

-I focused on designing the standout feature spreads, using fluorescent green to highlight key articles and create visual impact.
+My Role: I focused on designing the standout feature spreads, using fluorescent green to highlight key articles and create visual impact.
 I created infographics using data collected from NASA and ISRO’s website to make the design more educational.
 Additionally, I contributed to the branding beyond the magazine by designing stickers and posters that reinforced Kepler's identity.